link89/dataverse-docker/README.md

 This repository is a collection of scripts and configurations to deploy dataverse in docker environment.

-Unlike the official docker project which depends on release images and new docker specified scripts, this solution only depends on artifacts mention in the official installation guideline and popular base images.
+Unlike the official docker project which depends on release images and new docker specified scripts, this solution only depends on artifacts mentioned in the official installation guideline and popular docker base images.
 If you are already familiar with the official installation guide, you can easily customize this deployment.

 ## Getting Started